michellewu1098/SHIVAProject/README.md

 boost now needs to be added via NuGet in VS 2019 so the boost libraries do not need to be downloaded from GitHub now.

-If cloning or downloading the project, be aware that we're *including* `boost`, consequently the download will be > 4GB in size and therefore the whole thing could take a long time.
+OUTDATED: _If cloning or downloading the project, be aware that we're *including* `boost`, consequently the download will be > 4GB in size and therefore the whole thing could take a long time. _

 ## Requirements
 * Visual Studio 2019